Jamin13P/sql-1-afternoon/README.md

 - 3 select * from person order by height desc;

--select * from person order by height asc;
+- 4 select * from person order by height asc;

-select * from person order by age desc;
+- 5 select * from person order by age desc;

-select * from person
+- 6 select * from person
 where age > 20;

-select * from person
+- 7 select * from person
 where age = 18;

-select * from person
+- 8 select * from person
 where age < 20
 or age > 30;

-select * from person
+- 9 select * from person
 where age != 27;

-select * from person
+- 10 select * from person
 where favorite_color != 'Red';

-select * from person
+- 11 select * from person
 where favorite_color != 'Red'
 and favorite_color != 'Blue';

-select * from person
+- 12 select * from person
 where favorite_color = 'Orange'
 or favorite_color = 'Green';

-select * from person
+- 13 select * from person
 where favorite_color in ('Orange', 'Green', 'Blue');

-select * from person
+- 14 select * from person
 where favorite_color in ('Purple', 'Yellow');

 ## Table

-create table orders (
+- 1 create table orders (
 order_id serial primary key,
   person_id int,
   product_name varchar(50),